 Sometimes they bring us to our knees and leave us there, devastated, trying to catch our breath, for weeks or months or even years.

-Moving on can be a hard thing to do.
-I know it is for me.
+Moving on can be an especially hard thing for some of us… it certainly is for me.
 Dealing with the consequences of my own decisions is a constant struggle.
-Outwardly I put on a good show, but deep down, I cling to regret and insecurity in spite of myself.
+Outwardly I put on a (very) good show, but deep down, I cling to regret and insecurity in spite of myself.
 You don’t see it but it’s always there, somewhere under the surface.
 And I don’t think I’m that unique.

 I do it all the time.
 Nothing to see here.